Royal Rumble, Shaq in AEW, and more

 She appeared as Koska Reeves in two episodes of The Mandalorian in the recently-concluded second season.

-Chances are video footage of your favorite bald pro wrestling columnist here in the Herald-Standard will be shared on the documentary.
+Rumor has it video footage of your favorite bald pro wrestling columnist here in the Herald-Standard was shared on the documentary.

 Also coming soon will be WWE 24: Big E, a Broken Skulls Session with Sasha Banks, WWE Icons: Beth Phoenix and a Goldberg documentary.